 Drive Under Suspension

-Upon conviction under HTA section 53, there is also a mandatory 6 month driver’s licence suspension that unfortunately can not be reduced or waived by the court.
-A conviction for driving with a suspended licence can also result in a period of imprisonment not to exceed more than six months.
-Generally, although not guaranteed, imprisonment is unlikely on a first conviction for driving with a suspended licence.
+Upon conviction under HTA section 53, there is also a mandatory 6 month driver’s license suspension that unfortunately can not be reduced or waived by the court.
+A conviction for driving with a suspended license can also result in a period of imprisonment not to exceed more than six months.
+Generally, although not guaranteed, imprisonment is unlikely on a first conviction for driving with a suspended license.
 However, subsequent convictions are much more likely to result in a term of imprisonment being issued (generally increasing in duration with each subsequent conviction).

 These are only a few of the very serious offences that we assist our clients with.
 If you have been charged with any of these offences or another serious offence, it is important to understand what penalties may be issued against you and what potential defences and outcomes are possible by having your defence provided at court.
 Where an outright defence can not be argued to have charge(s) withdrawn or dismissed, most remaining cases can generally be negotiated to reduce the number or nature of the charges and penalties.
 The benefits of hiring licensed and experienced legal representation in protecting your interests will generally exceed the costs of doing so.

 Arguably one of the most serious offences under the Highway Traffic Act is Stunt Driving (alternately worded as Race Motor Vehicle).
 There is a broad range of circumstances where this charge can be issued against a defendant; the two most common circumstances are where either one or more vehicles are racing with each other on a roadway or where a single vehicle is travelling at 50 km/h or greater over the posted speed limit.
 The immediate consequence of being stopped by the police and charged with this offence is that your vehicle will be impounded and your license will be suspended immediately at roadside.
 These immediate penalties are without your defence being presented in a court of law and can be applied against you whether you are in fact guilty or innocent.